kingzamzon/docs/docs/paying-for-lit/overview.md

-# Paying for the Usage of the Lit Network
+# Paying for Usage of Lit

-Like other decentralized networks, Lit has a certain amount of computation available for users that's metered to allow for a responsive network with nodes that are able to stay in-sync with one another.
+The Lit networks, like other decentralized networks, manage their computational resources to ensure optimal performance and synchronization across their nodes.
+To maintain a responsive and balanced network, Lit implements a metering system for resource utilization.

-In order to use the decentralized testnet ([Datil-test](../connecting-to-a-lit-network/testnets#datil-test)) and production-ready mainnet beta ([Datil](../connecting-to-a-lit-network/mainnets#datil)) Lit networks, you will need to pay for usage of the network.
-This is done using Lit test tokens, Capacity Credits, the Lit Relayer, and the Payment Delegation Database.
+When using the Lit networks, whether it's the decentralized testnet ([Datil-test](../connecting-to-a-lit-network/testnets#datil-test)) or the production-ready mainnet beta ([Datil](../connecting-to-a-lit-network/mainnets#datil)) - you'll need to pay for and reserve your usage.
+This is accomplished using [Lit test tokens](#lit-test-token) and [Capacity Credits](#capacity-credits).

+To streamline the payment process and facilitate integration into your apps, Lit offers two tools: [the Lit Relayer](#lit-relayer) and [the Payment Delegation Database](#payment-delegation-database).
+These tools allow you to seamlessly incorporate Lit functionality without burdening your users with the need to acquire Lit test tokens or mint Capacity Credits on their own.

 ## Overview of What Requires Payment